uktrade/trade-remedies-api/README.md

 This project should be run using the Trade Remedies orchestration project available at: https://github.com/uktrade/trade-remedies-docker

-## Compiling requirements

-We use pip-compile from https://github.com/jazzband/pip-tools to manage pip dependencies.
-This runs from the make file when generating requirements:

-Run `make all-requirements`

-This needs to be run from the host machine as it does not run in a container.

 ## Updating organisation branding

 Update to new branding: